FH-Campus-Wien-WEB/web24-exercise-4/README.md

 ### Task 2: Send the selected movies to the server and add them to the movie collection permanently.

 **2.1.
 In `search.js`**.
 To finish our search feature, add a click event handler to our `Add selected to collection` button.
-On button click, collect all selected `imdbID`s in an array and POST them to the `/movies` endpoint.
+On button click, collect all selected checkboxes of the form and add their `imdbID`s in an array.
+Then, POST this array to the `POST /movies` endpoint.

 **2.2.
 In `server.js`.** On the server-side, add the `POST /movies` endpoint and query `omdbapi.com` again to obtain the data for the selected movies.

 In a next step, convert the data that the API returns to the format that we use in our movie collection.
 This automates what you did manually in the first task of exercise 1.
-You will have to through away some of the property and also convert some of them, namely:
+You will have to through away some of the properties and also convert some of them, namely:
 * the `Released` to an ISO date string,
 * the `Runtime` to either `null` if not available or to a number representing the runtime of the movie in minutes,
 * the `Genre`, `Director`, and `Writer` properties to arrays of strings.
-In addition to that, their name changes to the pluralized form, e.g., `Genre` becomes `Genres`,
+In addition to that, their names change to the pluralized form, e.g., `Genre` becomes `Genres`,
 * the `Actors` property to an array of strings,
 * the `MetaScore` to either `null` if not available or to a number representing the Metascore, and finally,
 * the `imdbRating` to a number.